 The OGAA was enacted in 2010 to focus on effective oversight of oil and gas development while protecting public safety and the environment.
 Associated regulations under the Act include the Drilling and Production Regulation, Pipeline Regulation, Environmental Protection and Management Regulation and Oil and Gas Waste Regulation.
-These regulations also apply to conventional and unconventional development.
+These regulations apply to both conventional and unconventional development.